craineboss/project-ribcage/README.md

 - **Agent Discovery**: Automatic discovery and registration of A2A-compliant agents
 - **Real-time Communication**: JSON-RPC 2.0 with Server-Sent Events (SSE) streaming
 - **Multi-Agent Orchestration**: Coordinate multiple AI agents simultaneously
-- **Avatar Interface Ready**: Designed for integration with avatar-based user interfaces
+- **Avatar Interface Ready**: Designed for integration with avatar agency management interfaces

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                 Avatar Interface Layer                          │
+│             Avatar Agency Mangement Interface Layer             │
 │             (Natural conversation with AI agents)               │
 ├─────────────────────────────────────────────────────────────────┤
 │              openribcage - A2A Protocol Client                  │
 │           (Agent discovery, communication, orchestration)       │
 ├─────────────────────────────────────────────────────────────────┤
 │              A2A Protocol (JSON-RPC 2.0 / HTTP)                 │
 │                  (Standard agent communication)                 │
 ├─────────────────────────────────────────────────────────────────┤
 │              A2A-Compliant Agent Frameworks                     │
 │           (kagent, LangGraph, CrewAI, Google ADK)               │
 └─────────────────────────────────────────────────────────────────┘
 ```

 ## Supported A2A Agents

-openribcage connects to any A2A-compliant agent framework:
+openribcage connects to any A2A-compliant agent frameworks, including:

 - **kagent** - Kubernetes-native agent framework with A2A endpoints
 - **LangGraph** - Graph-based agent workflows with A2A support